SKRKHALEEL/log_analysis_project/README.md

 1. Run the script: python log_analysis.py
 2. The results will be saved in: log_analysis_results.csv

-                                                                OR
    if you want to specify a custom threshold for suspicious activity (e.g., 5 failed login attempts): python log_analysis.py --threshold 5